randy3k/radian/README.md

 # pop up completion while typing
 options(radian.complete_while_typing = TRUE)
+# the minimum length of prefix to trigger auto completions
+options(radian.completion_prefix_length = 2)
 # timeout in seconds to cancel completion if it takes too long
 # set it to 0 to disable it
 options(radian.completion_timeout = 0.05)